Kazem Kazerounian, Ph.D. Dean

 - All majors, except B.S. in Computer Science majors, are required to complete CHEM 1127Q and PHYS 1501Q and 1502Q or PHYS 1201Q, PHYS 1202Q and PHYS 1230 or PHYS 1401Q and PHYS 1402Q

 - The University writing (W) course requirement is fulfilled through required major-specific W course work.
-Most programs have the required two W courses specified in the curriculum.
+Some programs have the required two W courses specified in the curriculum.
 If there are not two W courses in the program, each student must take a minimum of one W course outside the major to satisfy the University’s General Education writing requirements.

 In addition to the University General Education requirements and the School requirements listed above, the requirements for the specific majors are listed in the following pages.
 Additionally, students successfully completing these courses will have met their general education information literacy exit requirement for this major.
 Full program details, normal/updated course sequences, and accreditation requirements can be found in the respective Guide to Course Selection for each major.

-These requirements are for the following programs: Biomedical Engineering, Chemical Engineering, Civil Engineering, Computer Engineering, Computer Science and Engineering, Electrical Engineering, Environmental Engineering, Management and Engineering for Manufacturing, Materials Science and Engineering, and Mechanical Engineering.
+These requirements are for the following programs: Biomedical Engineering, Chemical Engineering, Civil Engineering, Computer Engineering, Computer Science and Engineering, Electrical Engineering, Environmental Engineering, Management and Engineering for Manufacturing, Materials Science and Engineering, Mechanical Engineering, Multidisciplinary Engineering, and Robotics Engineering.

-- Math/Science Credits: Minimum of 32 credits (any CA 3 class) including all courses from CHEM, PHYS, EEB, BIOL, MARN, MATH, MCB, NUSC, NRE, PNB, GSCI, GEOG, and STAT (unless restricted by program or school).
+- Math/Science Credits: Minimum of 30 credits (any CA 3 class) including all courses from BIOL, CHEM, EEB, ERTH, GEOG, MARN, MATH, MCB, NRE, NUSC, PHYS, PNB, and STAT (unless restricted by program or school).
 SPSS courses may be used to satisfy this requirement if approved by the Office of the Dean.

 - Engineering Credits: Minimum of 45 credits from BME, CE, CHEG, CSE, ECE, ENGR, ENVE, ME, MEM, MSE, excluding ENGR 1000 and other classes as noted.